mitsuba-renderer/drjit/docs/freeze.rst

    # Passing an object with a simple reference cycle is supported.
    frozen(l)

-This more complex example shows an unsupported case of reference cycles that can occur when using custom BSDFs in Mitsuba 3.
+However, this more complex example shows an *unsupported* case of reference cycles that can occur when using custom BSDFs in Mitsuba 3.

 .. code-block:: python